Financial Planning Tool

 Risks of SIP & SWP Investments

-• Inflation Risk: A 6-7% return on debt funds may not beat inflation (5-6%).
+• Inflation Risk: A 6-7% return on debt funds may not beat consumer inflation (5-6%).
 Equity SIPs historically outpace inflation over the long term.

 Moral: It's not just about starting early — it's about increasing your investment as you grow.
 Learn more about Step-Up SIP →